docgeni/docgeni/docs/en-us/configuration/global.md

 - Type: `string`
 - Default: `docs`

-Markdown document directory URL, Docgeni will scan the folders and Markdown files in this directory, and generate channels, menus and page documents according to certain rules.
+Markdown document directory URL, Docgeni will scan the folders and Markdown files in this directory, and generate top-level nav entries, menus and page documents according to certain rules.

 ## siteDir
 - Type: `string`